twolfson/completion/README.md

       // Return list of current branches
     },
     remote: {
-      'add': '*', // Can be followed by anything 'remove': function () {
+      'add': null, // Can be followed by anything 'remove': function () {
         // Return list of current remotes
       }